dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 ## iGPU

-So fun part about Coffeelake is that Intel changed a lot in how the iGPU display out work.
+So fun part about Coffee Lake is that Intel changed a lot in how the iGPU display out work.
 Specifically that macOS has no clue how to properly address them.
 There is a fix but requires [manual BusID patches through WhateverGreen](https://desktop.dortania.ml/extras/gpu-patches.html).
 Main victims of this:

 * Z390
 * H370